Digital-Peak/DPDocker/tests/README.md

 - The Joomla version is optional.
 If it is not set, tests will be run on Joomla 3 and 4.

 ## Internals
 Running the system tests is a rather complex setup.
-Due some startup issues we need to start every container manually.
-Five containers are started actually.
-First the mySQL container.
-Then the web server which is accessible on the url _localhost:8080/joomla_ and selenium.
+Due some startup issues we need to start every container in sequence.
+In total are five containers created.
+First the MySQL container.
+Then the web server which is accessible on the url _localhost:8080/joomla{joomla version}_ and selenium.
 If all are up, then the actual system tests are executed.

 During a test PHPMyAdmin is available under _localhost:8081_ and the mailcatcher on _localhost:8082_.

-Every suite needs an install folder which contains some setup tasks during installation of the extension.
-The order of the other tests is randomly to prevent execution order issues as every tests need to be isolated.
+Every suite can provide an install folder which will be executed first to do some setup tasks after installation of the extension.
+The order of the other tests is randomly to prevent execution order issues as every test need to be isolated.

 Tests on Joomla 3 are executed on the url /joomla3 and for Joomla 4 on /joomla4.